blisstia/UE1_Advanced-Programming-table-tennis/README.md

 >├── README.md

-### Tip: Please download and unzip the yo lov5 package first, then put all the python files into the yolov5 folder to run.
+### Tip: Please download and unzip the yolov5 package first, then put all the python files into the yolov5 folder to run.

 ## Prepare dataset